See the Department of State’s Fact Sheet on The Gambia for information on U.S. – The Gambia relations.

 Persons with disabilities face limited access to transportation, communication, accommodations, and public buildings.
 There are few sidewalks and no curb-cuts, and most buildings lack functioning elevators.

-Although gender-based violence is illegal, 75.5 percent of wives experience domestic violence.
+Although gender-based violence is illegal, many wives experience domestic violence.
 Rape, including spousal rape, is a widespread problem.
 Police generally consider spousal rape to be a domestic issue outside their jurisdiction.

 Female genital mutilation/cutting (FGM/C) is a crime.
 Accomplices who are aware of the practice but do not report it to the police can also be punished.
-Almost 80 percent of girls and women between the ages of 15 and 19 have undergone FGM/C, and seven of the nine major ethnic groups practice FGM/C on girls from shortly after birth until age 16.
+Four-fifths of girls and women between the ages of 15 and 19 have undergone FGM/C, and seven of the nine major ethnic groups practice FGM/C on girls from shortly after birth until age 16.